+The U.S. news media are sometimes treated differently in the application of antitrust laws in order to promote a diverse marketplace of ideas under the First Amendment.
 One example of a law that exempted news media from antitrust rules was the Newspaper Preservation Act of 1970, allowing competing newspapers to enter into joint operating agreements.
-Here, John Temple, left, editor and president of the Rocky Mountain News and Glenn Guzzo, right, editor of The Denver Post, talk during a photo session at Denver's Civic Center Park in April 2001 after an announcement of a JOA.
-Some speculated that Denver's newspaper war might end as the JOA went into effect allowing The Rocky to publish Saturday's paper and The Post to publish Sunday's.
-Later, the Rocky ceased publication altogether as revenues fell.
-(AP Photo/Ed Andrieski.
-Reprinted with permission from The Associated Press.)
+Here, John Temple, left, editor and president of the Rocky Mountain News and Glenn Guzzo, right, editor of The Denver Post, talk during a photo session in Denver, 2001, after an announcement of a JOA between the papers.
+(AP Photo/Ed Andrieski, used with permission from the Associated Press)

 The U.S. news media are sometimes treated differently in the application of antitrust laws in order to promote a diverse marketplace of ideas under the First Amendment.